DataVizJN/datasets/README.md

 ## Goal

-This repository makes available datasets I have compiled and figures I have made.
+This repository contains datasets I have compiled and figures I have made.

-Refer to [my blog](https://datavizjn.netlify.app/) for details on how I used these datasets and generated these figures.
+Refer to [my blog](https://datavizjn.netlify.app/) for details on how I compiled these datasets and generated these figures.

 <br/>